zhenxingjian/DCNN/README.md

 The medical dataset cannot be published because of the private issue.

-The UCF11 dataset is similar to the SPD-SRU in my github.
+The UCF11 dataset is similar to the [SPD-SRU](https://github.com/zhenxingjian/SPD-SRU) on my github.

 When running the codes, be sure that run Preprocessed_UCF11.py first.